 Wheel of Time Amazon TV Series, Everything We Know

 The Wheel of Time, the sprawling fantasy novel mythology by Robert Jordan, is heading to Amazon Prime as a series.

 One of the most popular fantasy franchises of the literary world, The Wheel of Time, is getting a live-action television adaptation.
 Originally authored by Robert Jordan, the 80 million-selling 1990-2013 book series depicts a sprawling mythology, amalgamating feudal and magical tropes with elements of Eastern mysticism.
 Indeed, the books bear philosophical influences from European and Asian culture, notably Buddhism and Hinduism, centered on the idea of time being cyclical in nature.

-Amazon gave a series order to The Wheel of Time back in October, setting the project as an hour-long series that will stream on Amazon Prime Video, as reported Deadline and confirmed by an APV retweet.
-The move serves as the culmination of what has been a year-and-a-half process, which commenced back in April 2017, when it was first reported that Sony Pictures Television was moving forward with the TV project.
+Amazon gave a series order to The Wheel of Time back in October 2018, setting the project as an hour-long series that will stream on Amazon Prime Video, as reported Deadline and confirmed by an APV retweet.
+The move was the culmination of what had been a year-and-a-half process, going back to April 2017, when it was first reported that Sony Pictures Television was moving forward with the TV project.

 Amazon recently released this footage featuring The Wheel of Time cast in a table read of the script, which also reveals the presence of Naana Agyei-Ampadu (GameFace), whose role is unknown at this time.